docusign/sample-app-mygovernment-nodejs/README.md

 ### Prerequisites

-- A free DocuSign developer account.
+- A free Docusign developer account.
 - Integration key and corresponding RSA key pair from the integration you created above.
 - [Node.js](https://nodejs.org/) v14+

-### DocuSign account settings
+### Docusign account settings

 The following must be enabled on your developer account in order to run all of the examples:

 - **Payment**: You must have a Payment gateway set up, see the [Payments](#configure-a-payment-gateway) section below for further instructions.
-- **SMS delivery**: Follow the instructions in the [DocuSign eSignature Admin Guide](https://support.docusign.com/guides/ndse-admin-guide-sending-settings) under the **Fields and Properties** section.
+- **SMS delivery**: Follow the instructions in the [Docusign eSignature Admin Guide](https://support.docusign.com/guides/ndse-admin-guide-sending-settings) under the **Fields and Properties** section.
 Make sure "Allow SMS delivery to recipients" is checked.
 - **Conditional routing**: Follow the instructions in the [Introduction to Conditional Routing](https://support.docusign.com/en/guides/ndse-user-guide-intro-to-conditional-routing) under the **Getting started with conditional routing** section.
 Make sure "Enable conditional routing" is checked.
-- **CertifiedDelivery recipients**: Follow the instructions on this [DocuSign eSignature Admin Guide](https://support.docusign.com/guides/ndse-admin-guide-sending-settings) under the **Recipient Roles** section.
+- **CertifiedDelivery recipients**: Follow the instructions on this [Docusign eSignature Admin Guide](https://support.docusign.com/guides/ndse-admin-guide-sending-settings) under the **Recipient Roles** section.
 Make sure "Enable needs to view role" is checked.
-- **Document visibility**: Follow the instructions on this [DocuSign eSignature Admin Guide](https://support.docusign.com/guides/ndse-admin-guide-sending-settings) under the **Fields and Properties** section.
+- **Document visibility**: Follow the instructions on this [Docusign eSignature Admin Guide](https://support.docusign.com/guides/ndse-admin-guide-sending-settings) under the **Fields and Properties** section.
 Set your settings to "Must sign to view, unless sender," and make sure "Allow sender to specify document visibility" is checked.
-- **IDV**: Follow the instructions in the [DocuSign Identify - ID Verification Q&A](https://support.docusign.com/en/articles/Tech-Readiness-DocuSign-Identify-ID-Verification#How_to_add_ID_Verification_on_an_account) to enable IDV on your account.
+- **IDV**: Follow the instructions in the [Docusign Identify - ID Verification Q&A](https://support.docusign.com/en/articles/Tech-Readiness-DocuSign-Identify-ID-Verification#How_to_add_ID_Verification_on_an_account) to enable IDV on your account.

 ### Install dependencies locally